photoprism/photoprism-docs/docs/getting-started/portainer/index.md

 When using the *Web editor*, please note that related values must start at the same indentation level [in YAML files](../../developer-guide/technologies/yaml.md) and that tabs are not allowed for indentation.
 We recommend using 2 spaces.

 !!! tldr ""
     Which path names you need to configure for the *originals*, *storage*, and *database* volumes depends on your NAS device and its configuration.
-The following section describes them in detail.
+For more information, see below.

 #### MariaDB ####